Jacob and I had a new expierence this weekend, and I’m anxious to share it with you while it’s fresh on my mind.

 Little did I know that this Ayahuasca ceremony would give me the same opportunity in one intense night.

 We were instructed to bring anything we wanted for our comfort, so we brought stuff to create a pallet on the floor.
 However, I took it a step farther.
-After reading “How to Change Your Mind,” I started doing my own mini-rituals before every private psychedelic journey (aka, at-home-date-night) Jacob and I would take together.
+After reading “How to Change Your Mind,” I started doing my own mini-rituals before every private psychedelic journey (aka, at-home-date-nights) Jacob and I would take together.
 Taking time to intentionally connect with the Divine beforehand, profoundly improved my experiences.
 When I call upon the Goddess, she shows up.
 Brilliant!
 And so, I created a mini alter next to my pallet to help energetically support this new expierence.

 A scarf from a sister-friend served as my altar’s foundation.
 Upon it, I sat a bronze statue of two fat, laughing Buddhas with their arms around each other.
 Jacob and I got that as a symbol of our relationship to sit on the first alter we ever created before getting Reiki trained more than a decade ago while healing from the loss of our first miscarriage.
 One of my intentions for this journey was relationship healing, as we aren’t the same people, and our relationship looks slightly different than it did before Covid.
 This statue was to remind me of that intention.
 I also brought some of my favorite crystals and Oracle decs, because they always bring me comfort.